Emulation

 A particularly useful program available there is a Droplets utility, enabling the conversion of WordPerfect documents from normal WP 6.1 format to WPMac format.

-(2) Another method of running WPmac on Linux is to use the Windows version of the WPMacApp appliance provided on the mac-intel.htm page on the Columbia WPdos site.
+(2) Another method of running WPmac on Linux is to use the Windows version of the WPMacApp appliance provided on the mac-intel page on the Columbia WPdos site.
 The appliance uses Sheepshaver, but needs to be installed and run under Crossover.
 This method definitely works on current distros.

 Paradox on Linux

-It is possible to install Paradox 9 for Windows on a current Linux distro using Crossover.
 The Paradox setup program will complete, but Crossover may not recognise that it has done so.
-One must then close the Crossover operation.
-The bottle will exist, and will contain the desired Paradox code, but it will be necessary to create a menu entry for Paradox by means of Crossover's Manage Bottles function.
+One must then "cancel" to close the Crossover operation.
+The bottle will exist, and will contain the desired Paradox code, and the appropriate menu entries will have been created.

 Home

-Last updated in July 2022.
+Last updated in September 2025.

-(c) Peter Stone, 2022.
+(c) Peter Stone, 2025.